Fundraising Goal: $500

 Amy's SNAC Garden fundraiser

-A fundraiser for SNAC Garden Foundation
+A fundraiser for: SNAC Garden Foundation

 SNAC Gardens foster a connection to the environment and community through integrated lesson plans including ecological stewardship, healthy habits, mindfulness in the garden, and art engagement.
 Studies have shown that students exposed to fruits and vegetables through a school garden are more likely to incorporate them into their eating habits later in life.
 We ensure that every student has access to the garden through weekly lessons with a garden educator.
 Each student goes outside a minimum of 12 times a year.
 Every $20 raised sponsors a classroom to go outside and spend an hour with one of the trained SNAC educators!
 An hour in the SNAC Garden is like a field trip where students don't even have to leave the school yard.